-He is the recipient of numerous national awards for scholarly excellence.
-His 2002 book Captives & Cousins: Slavery, Kinship and Community in the Southwest Borderlands was awarded the 2003 Bancroft Prize, the 2003 Francis Parkman Prize from the Society of American Historians, and the 2003 Frederick Jackson Turner Award, from the Organization of American Historians, among other awards.
+James Brooks is the author of Captives & Cousins: Slavery, Kinship and Community in the Southwest Borderlands was awarded the Bancroft Prize, the Francis Parkman Prize from the Society of American Historians, and the Frederick Jackson Turner Award, from the Organization of American Historians, among other awards.

-His latest book is Mesa of Sorrows: A History of the Awatovi Massacre, published by W. W. Norton.
-A scrupulously researched investigation of the mysterious massacre of Hopi Indians at Awat’ovi, and the event’s echo through American history, Library Journal called Mesa of Sorrows “An attractive, authoritative read.”
+His most recent book is Mesa of Sorrows: A History of the Awat’ovi Massacre, published by W. W. Norton.
+A scrupulously researched investigation of the mysterious massacre of Hopi Indians at Awat’ovi, and the event’s echo through American history, the book was awarded the Caughey Western History Prize and Wheeler-Voeglin Book Award.
+Library Journal called Mesa of Sorrows “An attractive, authoritative read.”